Are Two Heads the Same as One? Identifying Disparate Treatment in Fair Neural Networks: Legal Implications of our Analysis

-\paragraph{2.
-The Disparate Treatment of Our Approach} Systems which explicitly alter scoring on the basis of race or gender are widely acknowledged as being examples of disparate treatment, with \cite{hellman2020measuring} writing that there is such wide agreement that it is not worth discussing.
+\begin{enumerate} \item[\textbf{1.}] \textbf{Implicit Disparate Treatment} Multiple machine learning papers \citep{zafar2017fairness, donini2018, perrone2021fairbayesian, agarwal_reductions_approach} have asserted that machine learning systems that do not explicitly take into account knowledge of the protected attribute at prediction time cannot be performing disparate treatment.
+From a legal perspective, this is an oversimplification.
+Many of the legal tests for disparate treatment involve a demonstration of intent to treat protected groups differently \citep{king2020blurred}, and it is irrelevant if knowledge of the groups is given as data from a trusted party or inferred from a photograph or other data.
+As an example of case law supporting this, \cite{hellman2020measuring} gives Hunt v.\ Cromartie \cite{1999hunt} where the plaintiffs demonstrated that location was used as a proxy for race in an instance of disparate treatment.
+The situation considered here is even more extreme than that of Hunt v.\ Cromartie.
+As we use photographic data as input, to deny that disparate treatment can occur here is the same as denying that disparate treatment can occur on the basis of an individual's appearance. \item[\textbf{2.}] \textbf{The Disparate Treatment of Our Approach} Systems which explicitly alter scoring on the basis of race or gender are widely acknowledged as being examples of disparate treatment, with \cite{hellman2020measuring} writing that there is such wide agreement that it is not worth discussing.
 While creating a system that makes explicit use of a protected attribute when making decisions demonstrates intent, it is not the only way to do so.
-In particular, as it is difficult to explicitly demonstrate intent when someone is either unable or unwilling to explain honestly why they made decisions, the courts recognize indirect evidence of the form: ``. . . evidence, whether or not rigorously statistical, that employees similarly situated to the plaintiff other than in the characteristic (pregnancy, sex, race, or whatever) on which an employer is forbidden to base a difference in treatment received systematically better treatment'' \citep{Troupevmay}.
+In particular, as it is difficult to explicitly demonstrate intent when someone is either unable or unwilling to explain honestly why they made decisions, the courts recognize indirect evidence of the form: ``. . . evidence, whether or not rigorously statistical, that employees similarly situated to the plaintiff other than in the characteristic (pregnancy, sex, race, or whatever) on which an employer is forbidden to base a difference in treatment received systematically better treatment'' \citet{Troupevmay} with similar judgments repeating these arguments occurring in \citet{} .
 By design, our approach explicitly treats `similarly situated' individuals, i.e. those who receive a similar score $f(x)$ from a classifier trained without consideration of their protected attribute, differently by changing their score and adding the term $a_1 g(x) + a_2$ which explicitly depends on their inferred protected attribute.